Michel Bacos

 Michel Bacos (3 May 1924 – 26 March 2019) was a French airline pilot.
-He was the captain of Air France Flight 139 when it was hijacked on 27 June 1976 by Palestinian and German terrorists belonging to the Popular Front for the Liberation of Palestine.
+He was the captain of Air France Flight 139 when it was hijacked on 27 June 1976 by terrorists belonging to the German Revolutionary Cells (RZ) and the Palestinian Popular Front for the Liberation of Palestine – External Operations (PFLP-EO).
 The hijacking was part of an international campaign of Palestinian terrorism.

 Bacos was a recipient of the National Order of the Legion of Honour, the highest decoration in France.
 He was also awarded a medal by the Israeli government for refusing to leave his Jewish passengers behind when the terrorists released their non-Jewish hostages and offered to release Bacos and his crew.

-Early life and career
+Life and career before Entebbe

-Michel Bacos grew up in Port Said, Egypt where his father worked as a lawyer.
-At the age of seventeen, he joined the Forces Françaises Libres of General de Gaulle and, in 1943, joined the Force Navales Françaises Libres.
+Michel Bacos grew up in Port Said, Egypt, where his father worked as a lawyer at the Suez Canal.
+At the age of seventeen, he joined the Free French Forces of General de Gaulle and, in 1943, joined the Free French Naval Forces.

 He was sent to Naval Air Station Corpus Christi in Texas where he became a naval aviation pilot.

 In 1955, he joined Air France as a pilot.
 This is where he met his wife, Rosemarie, a German, who was then a stewardess.